DjangoCRM/django-crm/docs/site/adding_crm_users.md

 `(ADMIN site) Home > Common > Departments`

 When creating a department, a group with the same name is automatically created.

+!!!
+Warning
-**Please note** that creating a group for use as a department without creating a Department object will result in CRM not working correctly.
+    Creating a group for use as a department without creating a Department object will result in CRM not working correctly.

 The following departments are preinstalled in CRM:

 - Global sales,